Sport and sponsors.

 Brisbane Lions & Neds

-It’s worth pointing out that the mighty Brisbane Lions have finished in the top 2 for both years we’ve been their major sponsor.
+It’s worth pointing out that the mighty Brisbane Lions have finished in the finals for all three years we’ve been their major sponsor.

 Collingwood & Spicers Paper

 The Pies have been sponsored by Emirates for the good part of 20+ years now, but the sight of Tony Shaw holding up the 1990 Premiership cup or Mick McGuane going for a run down the MCG has SPICERS PAPER written all over it.

 Essendon & Speed Kills

 DON and Nubrik also fall into this category of iconic Essendon sponsors, but one can simply not go past Kevin Sheedy waving his jacket with the Speed Kills sponsorship.